Mark-MDO47/MDOpythonUtils/ReadAmazonKindleList/README.md

 And sometimes they will change the Author name: they changed "Adrian Goldsworthy" to "Adrian Keith Goldsworthy"
 - There is some text output that might help alert you to this
 - flags --oldapproxmatch and --newapproxmatch are one way to help deal with it

+The sort order I use for this spreadsheet is as follows:
+- sort by Author, Series, Num, Title
+- sort anything that looks like a number as a number